baehyunsol/femtoGPT/log.md

 Well...
 I guess I have to try again with an easier dataset.

-# 42. Training a model that perfectly understands a very simple sequence
+# 42. Training a model that perfectly understands a very simple sequence (success)

 `dummy_data/simple_sequence.py` generates a very simple sequence.
 I want to train a model that perfectly understands the sequence.
 Here're the settings.